djradon/public-notes/vs.property-vs-attribute-vs-field.md

   - [[t.phil.metaphysics]]
     - property: something inherent about a thing, especially how it behaves under particular conditions, e.g. hardness
     - attribute: additional info about a thing, e.g. applicability for furniture making

+## Thoughts

+- strength: 18
+  - may look like an attribute, but is has a very specific context. you could specify that in a schema, but given how special strength is, each possible value is its own thing, not just a primitive, but a hook to hang your hat on.
+  - although, Strength scores cap out at 30 (20 for PCs relying on ability score increases).

 ## Resources